-- Land Use Strategy: The proposed standards will help align land use policies to manage residential growth, reduce the scale of future development, and enhance downtown. - Community Engagement Strategy: Since January 2018 the amendments have been discussed monthly/bi-monthly at Planning Board and Board of Commissioners meetings, with the Planning Board Ordinance Committee hosting additional meetings - including an open house - to meet with citizens directly.
-Multiple digital and print notifications have also been provided. - Historic Preservation Strategy: The standards allow for the preservation of existing homes through expansion incentives, which are balanced with rainwater management strategies.

-- Affordable Housing Strategy: The standards allow for projects meeting an identified housing need (i.e. less than 120% Area Median Income) to pursue special approval for additional land coverage, if needed.
+- Land Use Strategy: The proposed standards will help align land use policies to manage residential growth, reduce the scale of future development, and enhance downtown. - Community Engagement Strategy: Since January 2018 the amendments have been discussed monthly/bi-monthly at Planning Board and Board of Commissioners meetings, with the Planning Board Ordinance Committee hosting additional meetings including an open house to meet with citizens directly.
+Multiple digital and print notifications have also been provided. - Historic Preservation Strategy: The standards allow for the preservation of existing homes through expansion incentives, which are balanced with rainwater management strategies. - Affordable Housing Strategy: The standards allow for projects meeting an identified housing need (i.e. less than 120% Area Median Income) to pursue special approval for additional land coverage, if needed.
 All rainwater management requirements must still be met.
 Additionally, the standards allow an array of rainwater management tools rather than a one-size-fits-all approach, which has complicated recent affordable housing efforts. - Economic Development Strategy: The standards afford flexibility in areas prioritized by the Comprehensive Plan for investment (discussed in the Comprehensive Plan sub-section below). - Partnerships: The formation of the Planning Board Ordinance Committee (PBOC) has been critical to these amendment's development.
-This sub-set of citizen volunteers from the Planning Board has worked closely with staff in reviewing, drafting, and revising the standards as well as facilitating conversations with citizens.
 Additionally, staff repeatedly engaged Mecklenburg County and the NC Dept. of Environmental Quality to provide insight into and feedback concerning the standards.